Hunghus/jbcoin/src/ripple/resource/README.md

 To prevent monopolization of server resources or attacks on servers, resource consumption is monitored at each endpoint.
 When consumption exceeds certain thresholds, costs are imposed.
-Costs could include charging additional XRP for transactions, requiring a proof of work to be performed, or simply disconnecting the endpoint.
+Costs could include charging additional JBC for transactions, requiring a proof of work to be performed, or simply disconnecting the endpoint.

-Currently, consumption endpoints include websocket connections used to service clients, and peer connections used to create the peer to peer overlay network implementing the Ripple protocol.
+Currently, consumption endpoints include websocket connections used to service clients, and peer connections used to create the peer to peer overlay network implementing the JBCoin protocol.

 The current "balance" of a Consumer represents resource consumption debt or credit.
 Debt is accrued when bad loads are imposed.
 Credit is